dxw/react-template/README.md

 1. Navigate to [`http://localhost:3000`](http://localhost:3000).

 ## Running the tests

-TODO: Document how a developer can run the tests locally.

 We use [Jest](https://jestjs.io/) for testing.
 Feature tests are driven by [Selenium Webdriver](https://seleniumhq.github.io/selenium/docs/api/javascript/)